eprochasson/norvig-ocaml/README.md

 ## Benchmark

-Got the following output from a subset of the problems use in Norvig's page (because the other are not that easily accessible).
+Got the following output from a subset of the problems use in Norvig's page (because the other are not that easily accessible), using a natively compiled code.

 ```
 Done.
 Solved hard problems (95 problems) in 0.188034s, avg.
 0.001979 s/problem (505.227623 Hz)